open-edge-platform/geti-ci/actions/zizmor/README.md

 | `scan_result` | String | Exit code of the Zizmor scan      |
 | `report_path` | String | Path to the generated report file |

-**Note**: For private repositories without Advanced Security subscription, SARIF upload is automatically skipped, but reports are still available as workflow artifacts.
-PRs from forks do not have access to `security-events: write` token, so SARIF comments will not appear in PRs but will be visible in workflow logs.
+**Note**: For private repositories without Advanced Security subscription, SARIF upload is automatically skipped, but reports are still available as workflow artifacts or in workflow logs.

 ## Required permissions